Patroni allows customizing creation of a new replica. It also supports defining what happens when the new empty cluster

 Path to the data directory of the replica

-Connection string to connect to the cluster member to clone from (master or other replica).
+Connection string to connect to the cluster member to clone from (primary or other replica).
 The user in the connection string can execute SQL and replication protocol commands.

 parameter, if defined, allows Patroni to call the replica creation method even if there is no

-running master or replicas.
+running leader or replicas.
 In that case, an empty string will be passed in a connection string.
 This is useful for

 restoring the formerly running cluster from the binary backup.